ancutagh/alexa-workshop/README.md

 ## Step 1: LaunchIntent redirected to one intent

 1. Create a skill in developer portal and add one intent 'MyIntent'
-2. Create a Lambda function with alexa-sdk-fact skill
+2. Create a Lambda function with alexa-skills-kit-color-expert blueprint

         var Alexa = require('alexa-sdk');